christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

     Increasing the number of negative will diminish the number of false positive detections.

 - increasing `numStages` will not improve anymore the model when overfitting occurs.
-Then you'll need to add more positives and negatives.
+In this case, you'll need to add more positives and negatives to the training set.

 Be careful also, the JS library `jsfeat` only accept detectors in the old format (use `opencv_haartraining` instead).